 What exactly is in the allergy shots?

 Allergy shots have allergen extracts in them.
-Extracts are made from natural substances.
-Natural substances that cause allergies include pollen, dust mites, animal hair, molds.
+Extracts are made from natural substances that cause allergies including pollen, dust mites, animal allergens, and molds.
 The extracts are licensed by the US Food and Drug Administration (FDA).

 How do allergy shots work?

 Allergy skin testing will detect the allergens you may react to.
-During allergy skin testing, extracts, small amounts of the allergens that trigger a reaction are tested on the skin.
+Extracts (small amounts of the allergens) trigger a skin reaction during the skin test.
 The same extracts are used for allergy shots.
 This is one of the reasons the allergy shots work so well - you get treated with exactly what you are allergic to.
-The doses are gradually increased so that the body builds up immunity to these allergens/extracts.
-Allergy shots work like a vaccine.
+The doses are gradually increased so that the body builds up immunity to these allergens.
+In a sense, allergy shots work like a vaccine.

 How often do I need to get allergy shots?

-There are times periods for allergy shots (immunotherapy), build-up and maintenance:
+There are two stages of the allergy shots (immunotherapy), build-up and maintenance:

 Who gives you the allergy shots?